jowo-io/node-bitcoin-api/backend/README.md

-# node-bitcoin-api

-This repo is based on the [tutorial here](https://medium.com/@peterjd42/build-your-own-bitcoin-api-using-node-js-and-bitcoin-core-251e613623db)

 ## Setup

 Be sure to create a .env var containing your RPC login info (explained in the tutorial linked above).